evhub/coconut/README.rst

 Coconut
 =======

+Python is a beautiful, powerful language.
+Unfortunately, much of that beauty goes away when programming in a functional style.
+This is because Python was built to be an object-oriented programming language, object-oriented use cases the most heavily considered in the design of the language.
+While functional programming in Python technically works, it's cumbersome and difficult.
+Coconut is the solution to that problem, a functional-programming-focused language that compiles to Python.

-*Coconut is a simple, elegant variant of Python built for functional programming.*
+*Coconut is a variant of Python built for simple, elegant functional programming.*

 Coconut can be found on GitHub_ and PyPI_.